ART HISTORY 89S / CLASSICAL STUDIES 89S / ETHICS 89S / NEUROSCIENCE 89S

 GERMAN 89S / ETHICS 89S

 What Now?
-Good Advice: Self-Help from the Stoics to Silicon Valley (Codes Forthcoming)
+Good Advice: Self-Help from the Stoics to Silicon Valley (ALP, CZ, EI)

 How do people survive and thrive in challenging, high-risk environments?
 This seminar seeks answers to this question in the long cultural history of good advice from different societies, such as the Roman Empire, the Viking world, the Renaissance court, modern capitalist economies, and our competitive and uncertain society today.
 By reading handbooks in the demanding art of living from the Stoics to Silicon Valley, we will consider the shifting strategies used to avert danger, remain calm, overcome loss, and organize a successful, satisfying, and dignified life under difficult and volatile circumstances.
 What are the premises, aims, and arguments of books of advice for the anxious and the ambitious across periods and countries, from the Ancient world to the age of Amazon.com?
 Part of the What Now? network of first-year seminars.